wp-plugins/private-content-login-redirect/readme.txt

 WordPress by default redirects all non-logged users to a 404(content not found) page when they follow a private post or private page link.Instead of showing a 404 page, this plugin simply redirects those users to the login page.After successful login, it automatically redirects users with private content access to the private content link they followed.

+**Note**: If you post private content and want to get more subscribers to read your private content, I developed a Free plugin for that too...Check out  [Mini Membership](http://wordpress.org/plugins/mini-membership/).

 Follow the developer on [Twitter](https://twitter.com/twitabhisek) Visit [Developer Website](http://increasy.com)